AlgoRexx/Problem-Statement/README.md

 ---

 ## **🚀 Running the FastAPI Server**
-Instead of using Uvicorn, start the server with sudo python assign.py:
+Instead of using Uvicorn, start the server with:
 ```bash
 sudo python assign.py
 ```
 ✅ This ensures the server runs with the required permissions.

 🔗 **Visit the API documentation:**
 📜 Swagger UI → [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
 📜 ReDoc UI → [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)